The best trail running socks 2023: for comfort on rough terrain

 Synthetic materials

 Made from a synthetic blend of polyester, stretch nylon, Tencel and Spandex, the SynchroKnit Surpass socks have an elastic, form-fitting construction with a double-Y heel pocket design that envelops the rearfoot.
-It provides noticeable arch support and modest padding and a seamless design in the unrestricted forefoot.
+Our expert tester Pat found that "it provided noticeable arch support, modest padding and a seamless design in the unrestricted forefoot".

 Specifications